 1. Oats Idli

 Pack these delicious and healthy idlis that hide the goodness of oats, lentils and veggies.
 Oats being rich in minerals, vitamins and proteins gives this dish a high nutritive value without compromising on the delicious taste.
 Your kids will never know the nutrition they've loaded on!

 This moong dal chila is a great way to sneak good quality proteins in your child's meals.
 Loaded with lentils, tis dish is packed with healthy nutrients.
 Top it with mushrooms, paneer or tofu to make it more exciting.

 4. Bread Poha

-Protein packed and delicious, paneer chunks wrapped in toasted corn tortillas and lathered with a tangy homemade salsa.
+Protein packed and delicious, paneer chunks wrapped in crispy, toasted corn tortillas and lathered with a tangy homemade salsa.
 These wraps are packed with all things healthy, a unique and flavourful recipe to prepare for an evening snack.

 This incredibly easy pasta salad recipe will get your kids hooked.
 Pasta and veggies come together to whip up this pasta salad which is bright, full of colours and flavour.
 Dress it up with some herbs and a dollop of fresh cream to relish along with your kids because no body can resist this one!

 10. Multigrain Pizza